 However, the two parents vary greatly in looks.
 While the Pit Bull has tight skin, the Dogue de Bordeaux has wrinkly skin that hangs loose.
 That said, your Bordeaux Pitbull will likely have skin that is anywhere in between, though they could go either way.

 Pit Bulls are deceivingly intelligent and obedient.
 On the other hand, the Bordeaux may be stubborn in the obedience training department.
 And because they’re so powerful, their interactions with kids will need to be carefully supervised.

 6. Akita Pit

 Parents: Akita Inu x Pit Bull mix

 Akita Pits grow to be 16 to 22 inches in height and weigh 30 to 66 lbs with a similar build to that of the Pit Bull.
-They will often have short, dense fur that lie flat along the dog’s body.
-Given the parent’s genes, expect a muscular, strong and agile dog.
+They will have short, dense fur that lie flat along the dog’s body.
+But given the parent’s genes, one can expect a muscular, strong and agile dog.

 RECOMMENDED: 13 Best Japanese Dog Breeds

 This mixed breed combines the strength and stamina of the Alaskan Malamute with the Pit Bull Terrier’s loyalty and playfulness.
 But what makes them even more attractive is that they’re very healthy with few chronic health problems.

 Alaskan Pit Bulls can be 16 to 26 inches tall and weigh 60 to 80 lbs.
 And despite their spitz dog heritage, Alaskan Pit Bulls have a relatively easy-to-maintain coat.
 However, they’ll likely still end up with double coats, so grooming is needed.